 3#: Using non-permanent elements to add character & colour

 Things can get tricky if you are not allowed to make holes in the walls.
 Something as fun as washi tape can be used to transform a door, a wall or just to add something to a boring object.
 For instance, I used washi tape to ‘write’ Oliver’s name on his bedroom door.

 Or you can use it as a fun way to frame or stick up posters & prints.

-Add green.
 Make use of pot plants to add some greenery to the garden, entrance area or balcony.
 You can then take your plants when you move on.
-If you are really bad with plants (like me), then at least have some fresh flowers in your home for a more cosy feeling.
+If you are really bad with plants (like me), then at least have some fresh flowers in your home for a more cozy feeling.

-Meet your neighbours.
-This has nothing to do with décor; but I believe that it is important to meet your neighbour.
+This has nothing to do with décor, but I believe that it is important to meet your neighbours.
 I have found over the years (& often way too late), that knowing your neighbours will make you feel instantly more at home!